LukasCBossert/hu-berlin-bundle/README.md

   * `makefile`

 Furthermore there are a couple of folders.

  * `examples`
  * `img`
  * `cls`

 This work has the LPPL maintenance status _maintained_.
 The current maintainer of this work is [Lukas C. Bossert](https://github.com/lukascbossert).

-With this bundle you have several documents which are according to the coporate design of the Humboldt-Universität zu Berlin.
+With this (unofficial) bundle you have several documents which are designed according to the coporate design of the Humboldt-Universität zu Berlin.

 Following documents or documentclasses are available:

-* letter (`HUBerlin-letter.cls`)
+* letter (`HUBerlin-letter.cls`); via `.tex` and `.md`

 ## Installation of the bundle
 `HUBerlin` is part of the distributions [MiKTeX](http://www.miktex.org)